 With Mary dead, William became solo King on his own.
 And since Anne and her son Baby Willie were his only heirs at this point, William decided to smooth over that in-law relationship.
 So, he gave her back all the possessions and titles Anne had previously had removed, allowed people to talk to her again, and invited her to come back and live in the main palace.
 He even gave Anne all of Mary’s jewels, and also restored both Sarah and her husband to their former positions.
 Everything was great on that front, but health-wise, Anne was not doing so well!

-Her seventeenth pregnancy ended in a miscarriage and at around the same time, all of her other various health problems became even worse.
+Her seventeenth (!!!!!) pregnancy ended in a miscarriage and at around the same time, all of her other various health problems became even worse.
 Now, doctors back then had different methodologies and diagnoses that we do now, but Anne likely had a pretty bad combination of arthritis, gout, and other things including the after-effects of being pregnant seventeen times.
-At times, she had trouble walking so she sometimes used a wheelchair and sometimes had people carry her around in non-wheel chairs.
+Increasingly frequently, she had trouble walking so she sometimes used a chair with wheels on it (because wheelchairs hadn’t yet been invented) and sometimes had people carry her around in non-wheel chairs.
 Basically, she was living with chronic pain and, presumably, psychological issues as well.
 And then Baby Willie died, aged eleven (I’m not sure of what; presumably smallpox since that seemed to be what everyone was dying of all the time back then).
 His date of death was July 30th, and Anne decreed that every year on July 30th, everybody in the household were to mark that as a day of mourning.
 And in a more practical sense, this meant that Anne was literally the only remaining heir to King William.

 Parliament was pretty frantic at this point about the whole issue of who would be the heir after any of these childless people, because what if the next distant cousin in line was CATHOLIC or something???
 So they unfurled the family tree and crossed off everyone who was Catholic and looked to see who was left.
 Literally, like fifty names were removed from the line of succession, bumping up a Protestant woman named Sophia, Elector of Hanover from 51st in line to 1st in line.
 Who was Sophia, Elector of Hanover?
 I’m glad you asked.
 She was the granddaughter of James I, via his daughter Elizabeth of Bohemia (and also the great-granddaughter of Mary Queen of Scots, and the great-great-granddaughter of Henry VIII’s older sister, Margaret Tudor).
 But what mattered was that she was Protestant, and so the act said that she was the next heir, and then her Protestant descendants would be the next in line.